 This means that as one form of therapy starts to feel easy, it’s important to move onto something more challenging.

-So always try to choose forms of therapy that have various levels of difficulty to choose from.
+So always try to choose forms of therapy that have various levels of difficulty.
 Because once you master one level, you can immediately progress to the next.